 The filles à la cassette (translated in English as “casket girls”) is the name given to French girls who migrated to Louisiana in 1728 to marry colonists already living in Louisiana.
-Although many women of questionable reputation, including prostitutes and criminals, were forced to traverse the Atlantic to marry French colonists, the filles à la cassette were from good families with upstanding reputations.
+Although some women of questionable reputation, including accused prostitutes and criminals, were forced to traverse the Atlantic to marry French colonists, the filles à la cassette were from good families with upstanding reputations.
 As early as the eighteenth century, the French colonists were concerned with starting families so that French Louisiana could flourish.
 The filles à la cassette were, therefore, carefully selected for their reputations, age, and pure values so that they could contribute positively to the quality of the community.
-They were young women usually sixteen or younger who stayed in the Ursuline Convent until they were married to the young men with similar reputations.
-They are called filles à la cassette for the little cassette they each carried overseas from France, which contained their belongings.
+They were young women usually sixteen or younger who stayed with the Ursuline Nuns until they were married to the young men with similar reputations.
+They are called filles à la cassette for the trunk they each carried overseas from France, which contained their belongings.